vanadium-archive/browser/src/components/help/content/browse.md

 ![Tree View](helpimg/tree.png)

 Like the Grid View, each item contain an icon and a name.
-The icon shows if the item is a mount table, intermediary name, or service.
+The icon shows if the item is a mount table, subtable, or service.
-As above, house is a mount table, kitchen is an intermediary name, and alarm is a service.
+As above, house is a mount table, kitchen is a subtable , and alarm is a service.

 To the left of the item is a widget showing if the item has children.
-Again, only mount tables and intermediary names can have children.
+Again, only mount tables and subtables can have children.

 If no widget is shown, then the item has no children.
 Because a namespace is often distributed across multiple computers,